How to Use Vintage Neutral Easter Decorations for Easy Spring Styling

 Have fun with terra cotta pots and saucers.

-Remember my love for Peter Rabbit?
+Remember my love for Peter Cottontail?
 There is always a touch of that garden look that I love to sprinkle into my home décor.
 Terra cotta pots can be used for so many things and in so many fun ways for your neutral Easter decorations.

 Actually, last year I used terra cotta pots to make edible arrangements for all of my place settings for Easter!